Glossary hero image

 5. High Blood Sugar Levels – Often detected through routine blood tests.

-Recognising these signs early can help prevent long-term health issues
+Recognizing these signs early can help prevent long-term health issues.

 Causes of Low Insulin Sensitivity